xcore/sw_motor_control/doc/quickstart/dsc-quickstart.rst

       - Connect a 24V power supply to the power section of the BLDC board.

+   **WARNING** : Do *NOT* put the 24V power supply into the control board.
+The control board takes a 5V power supply and will be damaged by 24V.

    By default, the power board will provide power to the control board.
-Jumper J2 can be set to the alternative position to allow a separate 5V power supply to be provided to the control board.
+Jumper J2 can be set to the alternative (East) position to allow a separate 5V power supply to be provided to the control board.

    The default application will spin the motors using a field oriented control algorithm.
 The display will show